YWilix/Beach-Orientation-Finder/README.md

-# Beach Orientation Finder 🏖️
+# 🏖️ Beach Orientation Finder

 **Beach Orientation Finder** is a ***fast*** and ***light-weight*** unity project **that provides the shoreline orientation for nearly any coast on earth**.

-## The output angle convention :
+## :wrench: The output angle convention :

 you can think of the given angle of the coast orientation as ***an arrow that points towards the output angle*** , the **land** would be on the **left side** of the arrow and the **water** would be on the **right side**.